NestroyMusoke/AI-RC-apps-research/README.md

 ### Prototype Live On GitHub
 https://github.com/NestroyMusoke/RC-apps-generator

-## March 15, 2026 — Day 5: Controlled Experiment
+## Controlled Experiment

 ### Experiment Setup

 Ran Gemini CLI on a fresh RC app with zero RC-specific context.
-Tested the same scenario Khizar described in the channel — a bot that greets hello messages — then extended it to include a slash command with persistence.
+Tested the same scenario Khizar described in the channel... a bot that greets hello messages ... then extended it to include a slash command with persistence.

 ### Experiment 1 — Simple Message Listener